TomaszZiola/java-build-automaton/README.md

 Important:
 - The build process uses the system `gradle` command (not the wrapper).
 Make sure Gradle is installed and on your PATH.
 Alternatively, modify `BuildExecutor` to use `./gradlew` in your repo.
-- No webhook secret validation is implemented yet; see Security notes below.
+- Webhook signature validation is implemented (HMAC SHA-256 via X-Hub-Signature-256).
+See Security notes and examples below.

 ---